MALEDICTIS

 - Fans of various symphonic genres would say that Maledictis is not symphonic.
 Maledictis does feature strings, brass, woodwinds, and a choir, but not by a large orchestral ensemble.
 Maledictis often only has one musician per instrument, which is better defined as "Chamber," (small ensemble).
 "Chamber" appears to be able to substitute the term "Symphonic" in almost any symphonic genre, such as Symphonic Power Metal, Symphonic Death Metal, and Symphonic Gothic Metal.
 And while "Chamber" is a great descriptive substitute for "Symphonic," there are not a ton of bands calling their style "Chamber" ...yet!

-- As for the gothic part, it features haunting cathedral pipe organ and church-like choir parts.
+- As for the gothic part, early recordings features haunting cathedral pipe organ and church-like choir parts.
 Also, the singer of Tristania is featured on multiple songs.
 Gothic means different things to different people.
-For Maledictis, gothic is the architecture we record acoustic instruments inside of.
-It's the faint smell of frankincense that lingers there along with the light shining in through stained glass.
+For Maledictis, gothic is [mostly] the architecture of sanctuaries we often record acoustic instruments inside of.
+It's the faint smell of incense that lingers there after a funeral.
+It's the dim light of candles, and the moon shining in through its stained glass.

 - Is it as heavy as most modern metal bands?
 Not at all.

-- In a recent Twitter poll, a large portion of the participants described Maledictis as "Gothic Chamber Metal."
+- In a [not so recent] Twitter poll, a large portion of the participants described Maledictis as "Gothic Chamber Metal."
 That sub-genre doesn't exactly exist, but it is a good description.

 - I'd be interested to hear your interpretation of what genre best describes Maledictis.